houseofcat/turbocookedrabbit/README.md

 publisher.Publish(letter)
 ```

-This **CreateLetter** method creates a simple HelloWorld message letter with no ExchangeName and a QueueName/RoutingKey of TestQueueName.
-The body is nil, the helper function creates bytes for "h e l l o   w o r l d".
+This **CreateMockLetter** method creates a simple HelloWorld message letter with no ExchangeName and a QueueName/RoutingKey of `"TcrTestQueue"`.
+The helper function creates bytes for "h e l l o   w o r l d" as a message body.

-The concept of a Letter may seem clunky on a single publish.
-I don't disagree and you still have `streadway/amqp` to rely on.
-The **letter** idea makes more sense with **AutoPublish**.
+The concept of a Letter may seem clunky but the real advantage is async publishing and replay-ability.
+And you still have `streadway/amqp` to rely on should prefer simple publshing.

 </p>
 </details>